 Another indication that the notch could get smaller comes via a patent application that suggests that Apple could be looking at a screen technology that allows sensors to be placed in microscopic spaces between pixels.
 These gaps would be so small you wouldn't be able to see them and it would mean that the sensors could be embedded in the display itself, rather than behind the notch, according to Digital Trends.
 However, this looks like it won't happen in time for the 2018 release.

 But the notch disappearing entirely?
 Not likely.
 In February 2018, Apple doubled down on the concept, updating its App Store submission guidelines to insist that from April 2018, all apps must support the iPhone X's Super Retina display.
 That means "respecting safe areas, supporting adaptive layouts", and absolutely accommodating the notch.

 According to Nikkei, Apple is going to continue hedging its bets when it comes to materials.
-There will be two OLED phones in autumn 2018, the site claims, but there will also be single LCD phone - and this will probably have a metal back.
+The site claims that while the OLED models will maintain the glass back of the iPhone X, the LCD iPhone will have a metal back.
 It follows that this device probably won't be able to offer wireless charging.

 "Apple is considering a gold [colour] option for the update to the iPhone X and the larger model," the site writes.
 "The company tried to develop gold for the current X handset, but abandoned it because of production problems...
 The gold option is especially appealing to consumers in Asia and may help boost sales in the region."

-And photos of a gold iPhone X appear to have leaked out.
-The images were posted by Ben Geskin, a prolific if somewhat indiscriminate leaker: he tends to be the first to post genuine shots of new products, but more cautious rivals are less likely to be taken in by fakes.
+In March 2018, gold iPhone images were posted by Ben Geskin, a prolific if somewhat indiscriminate leaker: he tends to be the first to post genuine shots of new products, but more cautious rivals are less likely to be taken in by fakes.
 So we cannot depend on this being reliable.

-It's possible that this is one of the colour options being prepared for the autumn 2018 update, but given the timing it seems more likely that this is a 2017 iPhone X in a new colour finish.
-(Apple has history here, having brought out the red iPhone 7 Plus six months after the device launched in other colours.)
+It's possible that this is one of the colour options being prepared for the autumn 2018 update, but it seems more likely that this is the iPhone X in the un-released gold finish.

 There could be three or four new screen sizes - including the biggest screen on an iPhone yet.

 However, there are a few conflicting reports.
-The Bell (via The Investor), quoting anonymous industry sources, claimed in May 2017 that Apple and Samsung had signed a deal for the supply of 5.28in and 6.46in sized OLED panels for the 2018 iPhones; although a report in August 2017 claimed the 5.28in model had been canned in favour of a 5.85in screen.
-And in Nov 2017 Ming-Chi Kuo predicted that there would be three new iPhone models: 6.5in, 6.1in and 5.8in, as mentioned above.
+The Bell (via The Investor), quoting anonymous industry sources, claimed in May 2017 that Apple and Samsung had signed a deal for the supply of 5.28in and 6.46in sized OLED panels for the 2018 iPhones.
+Then another Investor report in August 2017 claimed the 5.28in model had been canned in favour of a 5.85in screen.

-A Jan 2018 report from DigiTimes suggested the four new iPhones could come with screens in the following sizes: an LCD measuring 5.7 to 5.8in, two phones measuring 6.0 to 6.1in (one an LCD, the other an OLED) and an OLED screen measuring 6.4 to 6.5in.
-But Bloomberg, writing in Feb, still expected only three - including "the largest iPhone ever".
+A January 2018 report from DigiTimes suggested that four new iPhones could arrive with screens in the following sizes: 5.7 to 5.8in (LCD model), two phones measuring 6.0 to 6.1in (one an LCD, the other an OLED) and an OLED model measuring 6.4 to 6.5in.

 Screen resolution/pixel density